Almost abelian pseudo-K\"ahler Lie algebras: Pseudo-Kähler-Einstein extensions

 Let $(\frg,J,g)$ be a nilpotent almost abelian pseudo-Kähler Lie algebra of dimension six with $\frh_0$ isotropic.
 Then, by Proposition \ref{prop:class_6d_isotropic}, the nilpotent derivation $D$ takes one of the following forms: where $x>0$ and $c_1\in\R$.
 Using these derivations we obtain the following result.

-\begin{proposition} The pseudo-Kähler-Einstein Lie algebras obtained by applying the construction of Proposition \ref{prop:constructse} to a non-abelian nilpotent almost abelian pseudo-Kähler Lie algebra of dimension six are where the pseudo-Kähler structure is given by and for some real parameters $d_{15},z_1,z_2,w_1,w_2,p$ one of the following holds: \begin{itemize} \item $D$ equals either $D_2$ or $D_3(x)$, $x>0$, and \item $D$ equals either $D_4(c_1)$, $c_1\in\R$, or $D_5$ and \end{itemize} \end{proposition}
+\begin{proposition} The pseudo-Kähler-Einstein Lie algebras obtained by applying the construction of Proposition \ref{prop:constructse} to a non-abelian nilpotent almost abelian pseudo-Kähler Lie algebra of dimension six with $\frh_0$ isotropic are where the pseudo-Kähler structure is given by and for some real parameters $d_{15},z_1,z_2,p$ one of the following holds: \begin{itemize} \item $D$ equals either $D_2$ or $D_3(x)$, $x>0$, and \item $D$ equals either $D_4(c_1)$, $c_1\in\R$, or $D_5$ and \end{itemize} \end{proposition}

-\begin{proof} By Lemma \ref{lemma:extensionsnonisotropic}, we only need to consider the isotropic cases, classified in Proposition \ref{prop:class_6d_isotropic}.
-Recalling the form of the metric and complex structure, we see that $\omega=-e^{15}-e^{26}-e^{34}$; setting $e_7=b$ and $E=\check{D}+2b^*\otimes b$, we obtain that any pseudo-Kähler-Einstein extension of a pseudo-Kähler almost abelian Lie algebra has the form \eqref{eqn:explicitKEext}, where $D$ is one of \eqref{eq:6d_nilpotent_isotropic}, and $\check{D}$ satisfies $\check{D}=\Id+\check{D}^a$, with $\check{D}^a$ skew-Hermitian.
+\begin{proof} Recalling the form of the metric and complex structure, we see that $\omega=-e^{15}-e^{26}+e^{34}$; setting $e_7=b$ and $E=\check{D}+2b^*\otimes b$, we obtain that any pseudo-Kähler-Einstein extension of a pseudo-Kähler almost abelian Lie algebra with $\frh_0$ isotropic has the form \eqref{eqn:explicitKEext}, where $D$ is one of \eqref{eq:6d_nilpotent_isotropic}, and $\check{D}$ satisfies $\check{D}=\Id+\check{D}^a$, with $\check{D}^a$ skew-Hermitian.
 Applying Proposition \ref{prop:ESnil}, we obtain the following general form: where $d_{11},d_{12},d_{15},d_{51},z_1,z_2,w_1,w_2,p\in\R$, and its specific form depends on the derivation $D$.
 Using $D_2$ or $D_3(x)$ we obtain the first matrix from the statement, and using $D_4(c_1)$ or $D_5$ we obtain the second matrix from the statement.
 The same argument also shows that every Lie algebra of this form is pseudo-Kähler-Einstein. \end{proof}